Skip to main content

 State-run SANA, meanwhile, reported that 25 army and security force members were buried Saturday.

-"The martyrs were killed in the line of duty by the armed terrorist groups in the governorates of Damascus Countryside, Homs and Hama," that report said.
+“The martyrs were killed in the line of duty by the armed terrorist groups in the governorates of Damascus Countryside, Homs and Hama,” the report said.

-"The families of the martyrs expressed pride in their son's martyrdom, ... stressing that Syria will remain steadfast in the face of the conspiracy which targets its unity and stability.
-They said that the Syrian people will overcome this ordeal through national unity, and that the blood of the martyrs will protect Syria and make it stronger in the face of challenges."
+“The families of the martyrs expressed pride in their sons’ martyrdom … stressing that Syria will remain steadfast in the face of the conspiracy which targets its unity and stability.”

-CNN cannot independently verify reports from either side, since Syria's government has limited access to international news organizations.
+CNN cannot independently verify reports from either side, since Syria’s government has restricted access to international news organizations.

 Since March, protesters in cities across the country have been demanding President Bashar al-Assad's ouster and democratic elections.

-The United Nations estimated earlier this month that more than 3,500 Syrians have died in the subsequent government crackdown, said Ravina Shamdasani, a spokeswoman for the U.N.
+The United Nations estimated this month that more than 3,500 Syrians have died in the subsequent government crackdown, said Ravina Shamdasani, a spokeswoman for the U.N.
 High Commissioner for Human Rights.
-Al-Assad's government has consistently blamed armed gangs for the violence.

 Adding to the pressure on Damascus, the United Nations Committee Against Torture said Friday it is "deeply concerned about gross and pervasive human rights violations in Syria," which are allegedly taking place "in a context of impunity."